New Lacrosse Goalie Chest Protector Rule in 2021

 I think all other manufacturers are still working to get their proper approvals before 2021.

-Most modern chest pads – like the Maverik Rome I reviewed last week – contain the reinforced chest plate and protection that helps reduce the chance of Commotio cordis.
+Most modern chest pads – like the Maverik Rome I reviewed last week – contain the reinforced chest plate and protection that helps reduce the chance of commotio cordis however it is NOT on the list of approved chest pads.

 Even the Warrior Nemesis Pro – the sequel to the Warrior Nemesis – isn’t on the list yet.
 But you can clearly see the additional protection over the heart that this chest pad provides.

-So I think for the majority the chest protectors available, it’s a question of getting the official certification, not a question of having to redo the entire chest protector’s design.
+So I think for the majority the chest protectors available, it’s a question of getting the official certification, not a question of having to redo the entire chest protector’s design to help prevent the commotio cordis.

 If your goalie is using a chest pad from circa 1990 then we may have a problem.
 But if they’re using a newer version, odds are they’ll be ok.